thriveweb/sailing-paradise/content/happySailors/2019-07-01-family-gatherings.md

 ---
 template: SingleCaseStudy
-title: 'Tim Walker, Australia'
+title: 'Tim, Aus'
 cruiseType: Family Gatherings
-date: 2019-07-01T09:24:01.247Z
+date: 2018-04-22T09:24:01.247Z
 featuredImage: >-
   https://ucarecdn.com/5c5c1a66-a4bc-4ab2-a0af-df24681e5c07/-/crop/1248x931/138,0/-/preview/
 videoSection:
   title: ''
 secondaryImage: 'https://ucarecdn.com/56cc7685-a6c9-4989-920a-57780b2b0551/'
 excerpt: >-
-  Tim, Australia – “Steve, Jessica and the team provided a fantastic experience for our family.
+  “Steve, Jessica and the team provided a fantastic experience for our family.
   The lunch was superb, Steve interacted with the kids to get them involved in getting the sails up which they loved.
 They took some amazing pictures which was all part of the service, not a chargeable extra.
 I can't recommend them enough.”
 Facebook review
 gallery:
   - image: 'https://ucarecdn.com/f891f9b4-5327-4bfb-a773-95fa9e8a74f9/'
   - image: 'https://ucarecdn.com/4caa7386-28c8-4233-9f98-8a8faa0e143c/'